CosmoAbdon/docker-machine-driver-hetzner/README.md

 ## Options

 - `--hetzner-api-token`: **required**.
 Your project-specific access token for the Hetzner Cloud API.
-- `--hetzner-image`: The name (or ID) of the Hetzner Cloud image to use, see [Images API](https://docs.hetzner.cloud/#images-get-all-images) for how to get a list (currently defaults to `ubuntu-20.04`). *Explicitly specifying an image is **strongly** recommended and will be **required from v6 onwards***.
+- `--hetzner-image`: The name (or ID) of the Hetzner Cloud image to use, see [Images API](https://docs.hetzner.cloud/#images-get-all-images) for how to get a list (defaults to `ubuntu-24.04`). \*Explicitly specifying an image is **strongly** recommended and will be **required from v7 onwards\***.
 - `--hetzner-image-arch`: The architecture to use during image lookup, inferred from the server type if not explicitly given.
 - `--hetzner-image-id`: The id of the Hetzner cloud image (or snapshot) to use, see [Images API](https://docs.hetzner.cloud/#images-get-all-images) for how to get a list (mutually excludes `--hetzner-image`).
-- `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](hhttps://docs.hetzner.cloud/#server-types-get-all-server-types) for how to get a list (defaults to `cx11`).
+- `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](https://docs.hetzner.cloud/#server-types-get-all-server-types) for how to get a list (defaults to `cpx22`).
 - `--hetzner-server-location`: The location to create the server in, see [Locations API](https://docs.hetzner.cloud/#locations-get-all-locations) for how to get a list.
 - `--hetzner-existing-key-path`: Use an existing (local) SSH key instead of generating a new keypair.
 If a remote key with a matching fingerprint exists, it will be used as if specified using `--hetzner-existing-key-id`, rather than uploading a new key.
-- `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
-Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#ssh-keys-get-all-ssh-keys) for how to get a list
+- `--hetzner-existing-key-id`: Use an existing (remote) SSH key.
+Can be used **without** `--hetzner-existing-key-path` for Rancher/RKE2 compatibility - in this case, a local key will be generated and uploaded as an additional key to enable standalone SSH access.
 - `--hetzner-additional-key`: Upload an additional public key associated with the server, or associate an existing one with the same fingerprint.
 Can be specified multiple times.
 - `--hetzner-user-data`: Cloud-init based data, passed inline as-is.
 - `--hetzner-user-data-file`: Cloud-init based data, read from passed file.
-- `--hetzner-user-data-from-file`: DEPRECATED, use `--hetzner-user-data-file`.
-Read `--hetzner-user-data` as file name and use contents as user-data.
+- `--hetzner-additional-user-data`: Additional cloud-init based data, passed inline.
+This content will be merged into the base user data YAML.
+Useful for injecting additional configuration.
+If duplicate keys exist, lists are combined (additional data prepended), maps are merged recursively, and scalars are overwritten.
-- `--hetzner-volumes`: Volume IDs or names which should be attached to the server
+- `--hetzner-volumes`: Volume IDs or names which should be attached to the server.
-- `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface
+- `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface.
-- `--hetzner-use-private-network`: Use private network
+- `--hetzner-use-private-network`: Use private network.
-- `--hetzner-firewalls`: Firewall IDs or names which should be applied on the server
+- `--hetzner-firewalls`: Firewall IDs or names which should be applied on the server.
 - `--hetzner-server-label`: `key=value` pairs of additional metadata to assign to the server.
 - `--hetzner-key-label`: `key=value` pairs of additional metadata to assign to SSH key (only applies if newly created).
-- `--hetzner-placement-group`: Add to a placement group by name or ID; a spread-group will be created on demand if it does not exist
+- `--hetzner-placement-group`: Add to a placement group by name or ID; a spread-group will be created on demand if it does not exist.
-- `--hetzner-auto-spread`: Add to a `docker-machine` provided `spread` group (mutually exclusive with `--hetzner-placement-group`)
+- `--hetzner-auto-spread`: Add to a `docker-machine` provided `spread` group (mutually exclusive with `--hetzner-placement-group`).
-- `--hetzner-ssh-user`: Change the default SSH-User
+- `--hetzner-ssh-user`: Change the default SSH-User.
-- `--hetzner-ssh-port`: Change the default SSH-Port
+- `--hetzner-ssh-port`: Change the default SSH-Port.
-- `--hetzner-primary-ipv4/6`: Sets an existing primary IP (v4 or v6 respectively) for the server, as documented in [Networking](#networking)
+- `--hetzner-primary-ipv4/6`: Sets an existing primary IP (v4 or v6 respectively) for the server, as documented in [Networking](#networking).
-- `--hetzner-wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default)
+- `--hetzner-wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default).
 - `--hetzner-wait-on-polling`: Amount of seconds to wait between requests when waiting for some state to change.
 (Default: 1 second)
 - `--hetzner-wait-for-running-timeout`: Max amount of seconds to wait until a machine is running.
 (Default: 0/no timeout)